jvpoulos/multi-ltmle/README.md

 5. For ITT analysis on simulated data, run: `Rscript ltmle_analysis.R [arg1] [arg2] [arg3] [arg4] [arg5]`; where `[arg1]` specifies the estimator ["tmle", "tmle-lstm"], `[arg2]` is a character specifying the treatment rule ['static',dynamic','stochastic',or 'all' for estimator='tmle'], `[arg3]` is a string that specified the folder of previously saved weights (e.g., '20230329/') or 'none', `[arg4]` is a logical flag if super learner estimation is to be used, and , `[arg5]` is a logical flag if simulated data is to be used; e.g,

 `Rscript ltmle_analysis.R 'tmle' 'all' 'none' 'TRUE' 'TRUE'`

-Simulation
+Simulation example
 ------

 Example output images are saved in `outputs/`.
 The following are from a single simulated longitudinal dataset for n=10k people.
 We estimate the counterfactual diabetes risk for those who continued to follow each of 3 regimes (static, dynamic, stochastic) in each of 36 time periods, based on the observed outcomes and covariates.